zz2liu/RnaSeq-HpcPipelines/README.md

     bowtie2localSeBatch $genome $projectDir  #set in the previous step
     ```
     It will take a few minutes.
-- Check the output of the pipeline.
+- Optional: check the output of the pipeline.
 Examples:
     ```sh
     ls -l
-    head geneCount.csv
+    less geneCount.csv #q to quit
     ls -l */*.bam
     ```
     you can check the pipeline documents below for details.